Moby Corse ferry Review and Specifications

 - Show Lounge (fore-located) is a piano bar lounge with comfortable seating and stage for live performances (stand-up comedy shows, musical concerts).

 - All lounges are fitted with large TVs (satellite reception).

 - Dining options - Self-Service Restaurant (buffet-style restaurant, kids menu), A La Carte Restaurant (La Brasserie on deck 7 / gourmet cuisine, fine wines, premium desserts), Acme Pizzeria (Looney Tunes-themed pizza bar / self-service), Le Cafe (deck 7, Cafeteria / self-service Snack Bar / patisserie / coffee shop / fast food / drinks), Admiral Pub (deck 7 aft, sport-themed bar lounge on 2 floors), Colombus Bar (deck 7), Lido Bar (serving the sundeck area), Gelateria (Ice-Cream Shop / Sky Bar on deck 10).

 - Onboard food is prepared with locally-sourced products.
-Cuisine is traditionally Mediterranean.
-Buffet restaurant's menu always have several freshly cooked dishes.
+The cuisine is the traditional Mediterranean.
+Buffet restaurant's menu always has several freshly cooked dishes.

 - Video Games Room is a teen lounge with arcade machines.

 - Children's World (deck 7) is a kids playroom equipped with toys, games, indoor climbers, full-size boat.

 - Moby Shopping Center (deck 7) is combined boutique and general store selling gifts and souvenirs, alcohol, tobaccos, perfumes, cosmetics, clothing, sportswear, toiletries, electronics, toys, books, magazines.